Motor Trade Insurance Policies Explained

 A mechanic can be anyone who offers mechanics services from their own personal garage, or it could be someone with their own mechanics business with multiple premises, so when searching for Motor Trade insurance policies, you should ensure you find one that properly reflects the size of your mechanics operation.

 As part of your Mechanics insurance policy you will want to have Tools & Machinery cover for portable hand tools and lifting tables, in addition to ensuring you have cover for moving client cars, for storage, diagnosing faults or testing.
 Depending on the size of your mechanics business you may also need to have your employees covered on the policy.
-One of the most importance pieces of cover you may want to take out is Product Liability insurance as it protects your business for the work you carry out and the parts you fit to client cars.
+One of the most important pieces of cover you may want to take out is Product Liability insurance as it protects your business for the work you carry out and the parts you fit to client cars.

 Mobile Mechanic Insurance